 In Living Color

 Each new decade brought mankind closer and closer to the computers we know and use today.
 The 1980s were no exception.
 In the summer of 1980, Tandy put out the TRS-80 Color Computer.
 A personal computer based on a Motorola processor and rooted in Microsoft’s BASIC programming language, the Tandy computer’s features boasted color graphics and computer games.
-It effectively acted as a bridge between the features of a home computer and the features of computer games.
+It effectively acted as a bridge between a home computer’s features and computer games’ features.

 Hard Disk Hardware